 Strengths One of the largest global drug manufacturers.
 Ability to expand through acquisition as well as organically.
-Diverse product portfolio, including OTCs.
+Diverse product portfolio, including over-the-counters.
 Weaknesses No local manufacturing presence.
 Iran's underdeveloped healthcare system.
 Counterfeiting remaining a major threat to innovative pharmaceuticals.
 Opportunities Rising demand for innovative drugs, albeit in the longer term.
-Strong competition from other global players.
+Limited competition from other global players.
+Easing of international sanctions creating a more attractive operating environment.
 Demographic profile prioritising chronic disease treatments.
 Threats Rampant inflation in Iran is limiting revenue opportunities expressed in foreign currency.
-Iran's political situation limiting FDI, as well as financial transactions, with pharmaceutical importers largely unable to be compensated for deliveries.
+Iran's political situation limiting foreign direct investment, as well as financial transactions, with pharmaceutical importers largely unable to be compensated for deliveries.
 Difficulties securing adequate healthcare and pharmaceutical funding.

-Company Overview UK major GlaxoSmithKline (GSK) is present in Iran through imports, mostly of patented and branded prescription products, which are dealt with by domestic distributors.
+Company Overview UK major GlaxoSmithKline is present in Iran through imports, mostly of patented and branded prescription products, which are dealt with by domestic distributors.
 The company does not have any local manufacturing facilities, although it is reportedly considering establishing a plant in Iran in the near future.
-GSK does not have an office in Iran.
+GlaxoSmithKline does not have an office in Iran.

-StrategyGSK is reportedly planning to set up a manufacturing unit (for the production of bronchodilator sprays and vaccines) near the city of Shiraz after receiving permission from the Ministry of Health and Medical Education.
+Strategy GlaxoSmithKline is reportedly planning to set up a manufacturing unit (for the production of bronchodilator sprays and vaccines) near the city of Shiraz after receiving permission from the Ministry of Health and Medical Education.
 This would represent a strong signal by the company, in terms of its longer-term commitment to the local and regional market.
 The company strengthened its vaccines unit through an asset swap with Novartis in April 2014.
-GSK will acquire Novartis' vaccines business in exchange for its oncology business.
+GlaxoSmithKline will acquire Novartis' vaccines business in exchange for its oncology business.